sarielda/questions-with-classifier-ega/README.md

 ### Stage 2: Choose which data you want to use
 In this stage, understand the types of data that the app requires and choose whether you want to use sample data or your own data.

 The app requires a trained classifier to work properly.
 To train the classifier, you need training data, which maps a question to a class.
-The question-to-class mapping must be in JSON format.
+The question-to-class mapping must be in CSV format.

     question --> class

 Additionally, the app requires a populated answer store.
-The answer store is populated by answers data, which maps the classes from the training data to answers.
-The class-to-answer mapping must be in JSON format.
+The answer store is populated by a file which maps from classes to canonical questions, and by a directory containing formatted HTML answers.
+The class-to-canonical-question mapping must be in CSV format.

-    class --> answer
+    class --> canonicalQuestion

 Choose whether you want to use sample data or your own data.

 #### **Sample data**
-The sample data is in the `training.json` and `answers.json` files in the `questions-with-classifier-ega-war > src > main > resources` directory.
+The sample data is in the `questions.csv` and `answers.csv` files in the `questions-with-classifier-ega-war > src > main > resources` directory.
 To use the sample data, go to [Stage 3: Train the classifier](#stage-3-train-the-classifier).

 #### **Your own data**
 To use your own data instead of the sample data, see [Prepare your own data for training the classifier and populating the answer store](#prepare-your-own-data-for-training-the-classifier-and-populating-the-answer-store).